forgivefarouk/image_classification_IN3/README.md

 ### 2. CNN Architecture Design

+- I selected this model architecture based on its simplicity and efficiency for image classification tasks.
+The combination of Conv2D layers allows the model to learn hierarchical features from the input images, while the MaxPooling2D layers help reduce spatial dimensions and computational complexity.
+The design strikes a balance between complexity and performance, making it suitable for the task at hand.

 ![CNN Architecture](reports/figures/model.png)

 - Initially, a basic model was constructed with three Conv2D layers and one Dense layer.
 However, it was observed that the model was underfitting.
 - To address the underfitting issue, a more complex architecture was developed, consisting of three blocks.
 Each block comprises a sequence of Conv2D, Conv2D, and MaxPooling2D layers.

 ### 3. Training and Validation